 Even ramps like a good hot spinach dip once in a while

 I bought the ramps and spinach with a pungent pesto in mind.
-But, after an honest assessment of the crowd, a substantial percentage of which is pictured above, it became clear that even vegetables — even highfalutin vegetables that demand to be foraged — need to relax and have some fun on vacation.
+But, after an honest assessment of the crowd, a substantial percentage of which is pictured below, it became clear that even vegetables — even highfalutin vegetables that demand to be foraged — need to relax and have some fun on vacation.
 They’re wild, after all, when you think about it.